internetarchive/warcprox/README.md

 Not really a connection pool, because it doesn't keep any connections open, but it does take care of connection management.

+### Service Registry

+Now also has a ServiceRegistry class, a lightweight solution for service discovery for distributed services.
+Maintains service info and status in a rethinkdb table called "services".

 ## Usage
 ```
 import rethinkstuff